Row Metadata Functions

 If the FROM

-clause of the query is referring to only one Relation, a row metadata function call does not need an argument.
+clause of the query is referring to only one relation, a row metadata function call does not need an argument.

 If the FROM

-clause of the query is referring to more than one Relation (for example, it is a JOIN
+clause of the query is referring to more than one relation (for example, it is a JOIN

 ), then a row metadata function call needs the alias or name of the Relation it is referring to as its argument.
 This is required to resolve the ambiguity in the function call.
 When multiple Relations are referred in the context of a given query, the metadata information, as explained above, is available for records in each Relation.
 The Relation name or alias, added as the argument to a given row metadata function call, clarifies which source Relation the function call is referring to.